technomancy/leiningen/TUTORIAL.md

 basically just .zip files with a little extra JVM-specific metadata.
 They usually contain .class files (JVM bytecode) and .clj source files, but they can also contain other things like config files.
-Leiningen downloads them from remote Maven repositories for you.
+Leiningen downloads jar files of dependencies from remote Maven repositories for you.

 ## project.clj

     $ cat project.clj

     (defproject myproject "1.0.0-SNAPSHOT"
-      :description "FIXME: write"
+      :description "FIXME: write description"
       :dependencies [[org.clojure/clojure "1.2.0"]])

-Fill in the :description with a short paragraph so that your project will show up in search results once you upload to Clojars (as described below).
+Fill in the :description with a short paragraph so that your project will show up in search results once you upload to Clojars as described below.
 At some point you'll need to flesh out the README too, but for now let's skip ahead to setting :dependencies.
 Note that Clojure is just another dependency here.
 Unlike most languages, it's easy to swap out any version of Clojure.
-If you're using Clojure Contrib, make sure that version matches the Clojure version.

 If you've got a simple pure-clojure project, you will be fine with the default of depending only on Clojure, but otherwise you'll need to